 Line 12.
-He adds the Social Security tax from line 10 and the Medicare tax on line 11 to determine his total self employment tax of \$9,018.
-Rev. Michaels enters that amount here and on Schedule 2 (Form 1040), line 4 and 21.
+He adds the Social Security tax from line 10 and the Medicare tax on line 11 to determine his total self-employment tax of \$9,018.
+Rev. Michaels enters that amount here and on Schedule 2 (Form 1040), lines 4 and 21.

 Line 13.
 Rev. Michaels multiplies the amount on line 12 by .50 to get his deduction for the employer-equivalent portion of self-employment tax of \$4,509.
-He enters that amount here and on Schedule 1 (Form 1040), line 15.
+He enters that amount here and on Schedule 1 (Form 1040), lines 15 and 26.

 Turbo Tax tips: The software asks about self-employment tax on clergy wages.
 The taxpayer should check the box to pay self-employment tax on wages and housing allowance (assuming, as shown in this example, that the minister has not applied for exemption from the SE tax).
-Please note that the software does not appear to automatically reduce self-employment wages by the business expenses allocated to tax free income.
+Please note that the software does not appear to automatically reduce self-employment wages by the business expenses allocated to tax-free income.
 The taxpayer will need to adjust net self-employment income (as shown in Attachment 2) and input the reduced figure into the software.
-This can be done by going into the "Business Taxes" section, and selecting "Self-Employment Tax."
-Choose "Make Adjustments," and enter in the "Ministerial Business Expenses" item the additional expenses that were not deducted elsewhere on the return (\$1,721 in this example - see Attachment 2).
+This can be done by going into the "Business Taxes" section and selecting "Self-Employment Tax."
+Choose "Make Adjustments" and enter in the "Ministerial Business Expenses" item the additional expenses that were not deducted elsewhere on the return (\$1,721 in this example - see Attachment 2).
+If the "Ministerial Business Expenses" adjustment does not automatically populate in the software, the taxpayer can use the Schedule SE Adjustment Worksheet by navigating to the Forms mode within the Turbo Tax Desktop version to input the clergy business deductions and related explanation.

-Form 1040, Lines 1a through 18 and Schedule 1 (Form 1040)
+Form 1040, Lines 1a through 18, and Schedule 1 (Form 1040)

-Before Rev. Michaels can prepare Form 8995 to compute the Qualified Business Income Deduction for 2022, and Schedule 8812 to compute the Child Tax Credit for 2022, Rev. Michaels must complete certain parts of the Form 1040.
+Before Rev. Michaels can prepare Form 8995 to compute the Qualified Business Income Deduction for 2023 and Schedule 8812 to compute the Child Tax Credit for 2023, Rev. Michaels must complete certain parts of the Form 1040.

-He fills out Form 1040, along with Schedules 1 through 3 to the extent required.
+He fills out Form 1040, along with Schedules 1 through 3, to the extent required.
 He files a joint return with his wife.
-First he fills out Form 1040, Page 1 and completes the appropriate lines for his filing status and exemptions.
+First, he fills out Form 1040, Page 1 and completes the appropriate lines for his filing status and exemptions.
 Then, he fills out the rest of the forms as follows:

 Form 1040, Line 1a.
-Rev. Michaels reports \$48,400.
-This amount is the total of the amounts reported in Box 1 of his Forms W-2 (\$45,000 from the church and \$3,400 from the college).
+Rev. Michaels reports \$50,000.
+This amount is the total of the amounts reported in Box 1 of his Forms W-2 (\$45,000 from the church and \$5,000 from the college).

 Form 1040, Line 1h.
-While not abundantly clear, with the revisions made to the Form 1040 for 2022, it appears that the \$240 excess housing allowance (the excess of the amount designated and paid to Rev. Michaels as a parsonage allowance over the lesser of his actual expenses and the fair rental value of his home, including furnishings and utilities) can be reported at line 1h, Other earned income.
+The \$240 excess housing allowance (the excess of the amount designated and paid to Rev. Michaels as a parsonage allowance over the lesser of his actual expenses or the fair rental value of his home, including furnishings and utilities) should be reported at line 1h, Other earned income.

 Form 1040, Line 1z.
-Rev. Michaels adds the amounts reported on line 1a and line 1h and enters \$48,640 on line 1z.
+Rev. Michaels adds the amounts reported on line 1a and line 1h and enters \$50,240 on line 1z.

 Schedule 1 (Form 1040), Line 3.
 He reports his net profit of \$3,747 from Schedule C, line 31.
-Since no other amounts are reported on Schedule 1 (Form 1040), Lines 1-8, he also reports this amount on Line 10, and carries the figure to Form 1040, line 8.
+Since no other amounts are reported on Schedule 1 (Form 1040), lines 1-8, he also reports this amount on line 10 and carries the figure to Form 1040, line 8.

 Form 1040, Line 9.
-Rev. Michaels adds Form 1040 line 1z and the amount reported on Form 1040 line 8, and enters the total (\$52,387) on line 9.
+Rev. Michaels adds Form 1040, line 1z, and the amount reported on Form 1040, line 8, and enters the total (\$53,987) on line 9.